The Web (1950 TV series)

 The Web is an American dramatic anthology series that aired live on CBS for four seasons from July 11, 1950, to September 26, 1954.
 The program was produced by Mark Goodson and Bill Todman, and was narrated by Jonathan Blake.
 A series with the same title and a similar premise was also broadcast briefly by NBC during the summer of 1957.

 Herbert Hirschman and Lela Swift directed on alternate weeks.
 Kent cigarettes and Embassy Cigarettes sponsored the program, which originated at WCBS-TV.

+In 1951, it featured the first televised adaptation of a work by Nigel Kneale, adapted from a short story in his collection Tomato Cain & Other Stories.

+The series won an Edgar Allan Poe Award.

 Synopsis

-The dramas on The Web were all adaptations of stories written by members of the Mystery Writers of America and featured everyday people in situations beyond their control.
+The dramas on The Web were all adaptations of stories written by members of the Mystery Writers of America.

 Notable appearances

 Stars

 Among the future stars who appeared on The Web are: